Cataract Extraction with Intraocular Implantation

 Sometimes, especially after cataract surgery, the capsule becomes cloudy.
 Your vision becomes blurry.
 This procedure can improve your vision.

-Trabeculectomy – we also treat glaucoma by trabeculectomy.
-This procedure is done in Arcadia.
+Trabeculectomy – we also treat glaucoma by Trabeculectomy.
+This procedure is performed at our outpatient surgery center, Foothill Surgery Center, located in Arcadia.

 Droopy Eyelids/Ptosis Surgery

-If vision is obstructed or reduced due to droopy lids, or you wish to be rid of that “tired” look, eyelid surgery is performed in Arcadia.
+If vision is obstructed or reduced due to ptosis (the medical term for noticeable droopiness of the upper eyelids), or you wish to be rid of that “tired” look, eyelid surgery is performed at our outpatient surgery center, Foothill Surgery Center, located in Arcadia.

-LASIK or Lasik (laser-assisted in situ keratomileusis) is a type of refractive surgery for correcting myopia, hyperopia, and astigmatism.
-It is performed by ophthalmologists using a laser.
-LASIK is similar to other surgical corrective procedures such as photorefractive keratectomy, PRK, (also called ASA, Advanced Surface Ablation) though it provides benefits such as faster patient recovery.
+LASIK or (laser-assisted in-situ keratomileusis) is a type of refractive surgery for correcting myopia, hyperopia, and astigmatism.
+It is performed by an ophthalmologist using a special laser.
+LASIK is similar to other surgical corrective procedures such as photorefractive keratectomy, PRK, (also called ASA, Advanced Surface Ablation).
+Lasik differs by offering faster patient recovery.
 Both LASIK and PRK represent advances over radial keratotomy in the surgical treatment of vision problems, and are thus viable alternatives to wearing corrective eyeglasses or contact lenses for many patients.
 Here is brief overview of the procedure:

-Glaucoma is a disease of the eye usually associated with an elevated intraocular pressure.
-The elevated eye pressure can cause damage to the optic nerve, with resulting vision loss and blindness.
+Glaucoma is one of the leading causes of blindness in the U.S. Two out of every hundred people over the age of 35 have their vision threatened by this disease.
 Glaucoma may be inherited or may be caused as a result of the aging process, following eye injuries, or be secondary to medications and systemic diseases.
+Fortunately, blindness can be prevented with early diagnosis and treatment.

 The two most common types are:

-The macula of the eye is the central part of the retina, the part which is used for detailed vision such as reading and recognizing people.
+The macula of the eye is the section of the retina that is responsible for your color vision, night vision, and sharp vision.
 Damage to or destruction of the macula is known as macular degeneration.
-When macular degeneration is fully developed, the individual is unable to read, drive or recognize people.
+When macular degeneration is fully developed, the individual may have difficulty with regular daily activities such as reading or viewing objects in the distance.
 There are two primary types of macular degeneration, the dry type and the wet type.

 Dry-Type Macular Degeneration

 The wet type of macular degeneration usually begins abruptly with a change in or loss of vision associated with a hemorrhage or an abnormal blood vessel membrane developing in the macular area of the retina.
 Vision loss is often severe immediately.
-Treatment consists of both laser and injections.
+It is a chronic condition that cannot be cured, but can be managed.
+Without treatment, the disease will get progressively worse.
+Treatment options consist of both laser and injections.